DIA (Denver International Airport) is the main commerical airport serving the Rocky Region.

 Granby Airport 970-725-3347

-Big Thompson Canyon (CO Highway 34) was washed out by flooding and will take some time to rebuild.
-The canyon is spectacular - you sometimes spot Rocky Mountain Sheep on the steep canyon walls as you follow the river's steep descent from the high mountains.
+Big Thompson Canyon (CO Highway 34) is the most direct route from the north Front Range (Loveland & Fort Collins), and is spectacular - you sometimes spot Rocky Mountain Sheep on the steep canyon walls as you follow the river's steep descent from the high mountains.

 Approaching from the West side or I70 to the south via Highway 40, you will arrive at Grand Lake, Colorado by turning north on Highway 34.